denko-rb/denko-piboard/README.md

     - No listeners yet.

 ### To Be Implemented
-  - SPI BitBang
   - OneWire
   - Infrared Out
+  - Hardware UART
+  - BitBang I2C
+  - BitBang SPI
+  - BitBang UART
   - WS2812
-  - Bitbang UART

-### Won't Be Implemented
-  - Hardware UART.
-It would wrap a [`rubyserial`](https://github.com/hybridgroup/rubyserial) instance.
-Use that directly instead.

-### Might Be Different
+### Differences
-  - Variable Digital Listen Timing (pigpio doesn't have a real way to do this, but glitch filter might be even better?)
+  - Listeners are still polled in a thread, but always at 1ms.
+  - pigpio has very fast native input callbacks available, but events are not received in order on a global basis, only per pin.
+This creates issues where event order between pins is important (like a RotaryEncoder).
+May expose this functionality for SinglePin components later.

 ### Incompatible
-  - Handshake (no need, since running on the same board)
-  - EEPROM (can't mess with that.
-Use the filesystem instead)
+  - EEPROM (Use the filesystem for persistence instead)
   - Analog IO (No analog pins on Raspberry Pi.
-Use an ADC or DAC over I2C or SPI)
+Use ADC or DAC over I2C or SPI)